rtfpessoa/dependency_spy/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/5ae8d9aa788e4855965974f480a0b91b)](https://www.codacy.com/app/rtfpessoa/dependency_spy?utm_source=github.com&utm_medium=referral&utm_content=rtfpessoa/dependency_spy&utm_campaign=Badge_Coverage)
 [![CircleCI](https://circleci.com/gh/rtfpessoa/dependency_spy.svg?style=svg)](https://circleci.com/gh/rtfpessoa/dependency_spy)

-Finds known vulnerabilities in your dependencies
+Finds known vulnerabilities in your dependencies using [yavdb](https://github.com/rtfpessoa/yavdb) as the source agregator of vulnerabilities.

 Thanks to the amazing work done by [libraries.io](https://libraries.io/) all the dependency manifest parsing is handled by [bibliothecary](https://github.com/librariesio/bibliothecary) and this means we have support for more than 20 package managers.
-Due to the limited sources of information we only have identified vulnerabilities for the ones listed below.
+Due to the limited sources of information we only have identified vulnerabilities for the ones listed in [yavdb](https://github.com/rtfpessoa/yavdb#yet-another-vulnerability-database).

 ## Disclaimer